ibowditch/userdocs/_build/html/_sources/background.md.txt

 1. Provide a low cost solution, using off-the-shelf hardware and a small annual subscription fee.

-1. Provide high availability and reliability, including regular automatic backups.
+1. Provide high availability, reliability, and data security, including regular automatic backups.

-1. Ensure data privacy with a secure solution, with user accounts and passwords required for access.
+1. Ensure data privacy, with user accounts and passwords required for access.

 ## Attendance Records